kazikhalid757/microMart-kubernetes-deployment/README.md

 kubectl apply -f k8s/
 ```

-This will deploy all services and configurations including deployments, services, persistent volumes, PVCs, and ingress.
+This will deploy all services and configurations including deployments, services and ingress.

 ### 6. Access the Application